Fundament-Software/scopes/doc/docs/module-itertools.md

 *inline*{.property} `flatten`{.descname} (*&ensp;coll&ensp;*)[](#scopes.inline.flatten "Permalink to this definition"){.headerlink} {#scopes.inline.flatten}

-:   collect variadic input as individual single items
+:   Collect variadic input as individual single items.

 *inline*{.property} `gate`{.descname} (*&ensp;f a b&ensp;*)[](#scopes.inline.gate "Permalink to this definition"){.headerlink} {#scopes.inline.gate}

-:   if f is true, collect input in a, otherwise collect in b
+:   If f is true, collect input in a, otherwise collect in b.
+When both are
-    when both are full, output both
-    until then, new input for full containers is discarded
+    full, output both.
+Until both are full, new input for full containers is discarded.

 *inline*{.property} `imap`{.descname} (*&ensp;gen f&ensp;*)[](#scopes.inline.imap "Permalink to this definition"){.headerlink} {#scopes.inline.imap}